victoriadrake/victoriadrake.github.io/content/archive/20190315-remote-sync-ios-git-working-copy/index.md

 I most recently used this set up to get some writing done while hanging out in the atrium of Washington DC's National Portrait Gallery, which is pleasantly photogenic.

 Happy working!
 If you enjoyed this post, there's a lot more where this came from!
 I write about computing, cybersecurity, and leading great technical teams.
-[You can subscribe](/) to see new articles first.
+You can subscribe below to see new posts first.

+{{< subscribe >}}